dedecipher/sal/README.md

 The dDecipher SDK supports two distinct roles:

-1. **Client Role** - For applications that need to connect to a host and send/receive messages
+1. **Client Role** - For applications that need to connect to a host and send/receive messages (e.g. Personal Assistant, etc.)
-2. **Host Role** - For applications that accept connections from clients and process messages
+2. **Host Role** - For applications that accept connections from clients and process messages (e.g. Hotel, Restaurant, etc.)

 ### Client Example